jupyter-incubator/proposals/README.md

 1. Read the [New Subproject Process](https://github.com/jupyter/governance/blob/master/newsubprojects.md)
    to see if incubation on [jupyter-incubator](https://github.com/jupyter-incubator) is appropriate for your new Subproject (it might not be).
 If is doubt, please send an email to the main Jupyter list asking for input.
-3. Pick a name for your new Subproject that is free of trademark problems.
+3. Pick a name for your new Subproject that is free of trademark problems, follows the naming patterns and conventions used in the project and respects the work of others even when there are no explicit trademark problems.
+In general the project favors functional names that indicate what the Subproject actually does.
 4. Find an Advocate for your Subproject who is an active Steering Council member.
 5. Create a pull request on this repository by copying the `template` directory into a new directory with the name of your proposed subprojet.